Greener Cattle Initiative Awards

 Grantee Institution University of Illinois Urbana-Champaign

 Microorganisms in the rumen, the large fermentation vat that serves as the first compartment of the ruminant stomach, use hydrogen and carbon dioxide to produce large volumes of methane.
 Dr. Roderick Mackie, professor in the Department of Animal Sciences at the University of Illinois Urbana-Champaign, is leading an international research study on how diets and different additives affect hydrogen production and utilization in the rumen of both beef and dairy cattle and how these changes in hydrogen dynamics affect the amount of enteric methane produced.
-By the conclusion of the three-year project, the researchers aim to be able to recommend specific amounts of additives or dietary strategies that reduce methane emissions while maintaining or even improving production performance.
+By the conclusion of the three-year project, the researchers intend to recommend specific amounts of additives or dietary strategies that reduce methane emissions while maintaining or even improving production performance.

 Institutions involved in the project include: